cmazey/cmazey-command-line/Cmd-REPL/readme.md

 After you find it, double click the file, and then double click the file named "Cmd-REPL".

-After that, click on the command.py and there you go, if you are experiencing issues access the Python file, then please email me at mazeycolt@sehs.net.
+After that, click on the "command.py" file and there you go, if you are experiencing issues access the Python file, then please email me at mazeycolt@sehs.net.

 ##### -- PYTHON COMMANDS --